MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/single-page-application-azure-login-button-sdk-msal.md

 ---
 title: "Tutorial: Add Microsoft logon button to React SPA"
 description: Azure Active Directory authentication presented in this tutorial is a login and logout button, and access to a user's username (email).
-Develop the application with a Azure client-side SDK, `@azure/msal-browser`, to manage the interaction of the user in the single page application (SPA). ms.topic: tutorial ms.date: 12/01/2020 ms.custom: devx-track-js
+Develop the application with an Azure client-side SDK, `@azure/msal-browser`, to manage the interaction of the user in the single page application (SPA). ms.topic: tutorial ms.date: 12/01/2020 ms.custom: devx-track-js